 Preparing for Pregnancy

-If you aspire to motherhood, you should know that obstetricians advise women to prepare for pregnancy several months in advance.
-The reason: by the time you suspect that you are pregnant, the development of the fetal brain, spinal cord and several major organs are well underway.
-Plan ahead and you'll help to ensure the healthiest future possible for your unborn baby.
-Here are some tips to get your pregnancy off to a good start.
+Obstetricians advise women planning to become mothers to begin to prepare several months in advance of pregnancy.
+By the time you suspect you are pregnant, development of the fetal brain, spinal cord and several major organs are well underway.
+To ensure the healthiest future possible for your unborn baby, follow these tips to get your pregnancy off to a good start:

-- See your doctor for a "preconception history and visit."
-This visit includes a physical, blood work and hereditary screening.
-Tell your physician about any prescription, over-the-counter and herbal remedies you take, as they may pose risk of the growth of your baby.
+- See your doctor for a pre-conception history and visit.
+Prior to pregnancy, this exam includes a physical, blood work, and hereditary screening.
+Tell your physician about any prescription, over-the-counter and herbal remedies you take as they may affect the growth of your baby.

 - Customize your weight and exercise.
 Discuss with your physician what type of exercise and diet regimen is right for you.
-Eating a well-balanced diet, including fruits, vegetables and protein, and limiting sweets and caffeine is suggested.
+Eat a well-balanced diet, including fruits, vegetables and protein, and limit sweets and caffeine.

 - Begin taking a vitamin supplement.
-Folic acid is a vitamin essential for preventing birth defects and premature births.
-It is recommended to take a prenatal vitamin daily before and during your pregnancy.
+Folic acid is an essential vitamin for preventing birth defects and premature births.
+Take a prenatal vitamin daily before and during your pregnancy.

 - Quit smoking and eliminate alcohol.
-Smoking and alcohol is associated with an increased risk of low birth weight, still birth, miscarriage, pre-term labor and fetal alcohol syndrome.
+Smoking and alcohol is associated with an increased risk of low birth weight, stillbirth, miscarriage, pre-term labor and baby fetal alcohol syndrome.